Is it tape? Is it sandpaper? It's ball-tampering

 Australia had gone 34 games without a defeat in World Cups before losing to Pakistan in Colombo.
 The week after, their stranglehold on the trophy was wrenched free on this day by Yuvraj Singh, assisted by Sachin Tendulkar, Gautam Gambhir and Suresh Raina.
 Australia got themselves into an advantageous position in the quarter-final in Ahmedabad when they reached 260, thanks to Ricky Ponting's back-to-basics century.
 When Yuvraj came to the crease, India needed 110 off a little over 21 overs and were stuttering.
 They proceeded to lose another two wickets but the momentum shifted with a cracking Yuvraj boundary over point off Shaun Tait, followed by three fours - one by Raina - in the next over, off Brett Lee.
 India got home with more than two overs to spare in the end.

 The birth of one of England's finest spinners.
 Graeme Swann took 255 wickets in 60 Tests in a little more than five years - more prolific than anyone else in Test cricket in that period.
 He was only 20 when he made his England debut, in a one-dayer in 1999-2000.
 A bright future seemed assured, but following a poor season in 2000 he slipped down the pecking order... before unexpectedly making it to the Test side aged 29, in 2008 against India.
 He produced four-wicket hauls in the 2009 Ashes, and took the decisive wicket of the series, that of Michael Hussey on the final day of the fifth Test.
-Swann also picked up nine wickets in the Durban Test later that year, which took him to 54 wickets for the calendar year, the first time an England spinner had managed more than 50 in a year.
-His then took 22 wickets in four Tests against Pakistan in 2010 and 13 more against India (nine of those at The Oval) in 2011.
-A recurrence of a long-standing elbow problem meant he required surgery in early 2013 and, after a relatively quiet home Ashes, he announced his retirement during the return leg in Australia.
+Swann also picked up nine wickets in the Durban Test later that year, and then took 22 wickets in four Tests against Pakistan in 2010 and 13 against India (nine of those at The Oval) in 2011.
+A recurrence of a long-standing elbow problem meant he required surgery in early 2013, and after a relatively quiet home Ashes, he announced his retirement during the return leg in Australia.